NicoPampe/SimpleMessagingApp/README.md

 * Keep a clean layout.
 I should be putting the real code in modules and in dirs.
 * Tests are super cool.
 I want to strive to have somewhat descent code coverage and have simple unit tests around the dc.
 I should be able to build tests before I even build the other stuff.
-* Wow, so after thinking I was smart and going to use babel to try new es6 (I have it working in other projects, but it's already set up, thus I didn't really need to think about things), I got stuck just trying to use es6 import/export.
+* Wow, so after thinking I was smart and going to use babel to try new es6.
+I use it in other projects, but much of those projects already had the ground work, thus I never dealt with it from scratch.
+Only fixing things in place.
+I got stuck just trying to use es6 import/export.
 I was trying to reference outside info as little as possible but quickly started to struggle just getting the init set up to use babel.
-Hopefully I can come back and truly get it working, but it doesn't feel needed right now since it's just tying to use es6 https://stackoverflow.com/questions/38296667/getting-unexpected-token-export -> https://github.com/babel/babel/issues/8482
+Hopefully I can come back and truly get this working, but I want to move forward with the project since I can still complete the task with the tools I currently have https://stackoverflow.com/questions/38296667/getting-unexpected-token-export -> https://github.com/babel/babel/issues/8482

 ## Session 2
 I had a lot of ground work set up and sections I wanted to get working.
 Ben fighting compiler issues and a mix up of wrong/different babel and browserfy set ups.
 My original goal was to have tests show the messages being sent over the dataChannel.
 Sadly I kept fighting compiler issues and trying to use new/different patterns for modules.